 After running the script, I got the script name printed.

-Method 2: Get Script Name Along with Directory Path
+2. Get Script Name Along With Directory Path

 #!/bin/bash